SakshiBhalla77/Pdf-Quiz/README.md

 ```

 ### How to merge changes to main branch from feature branch
-This step is also unecessary at the moment.
 ```
 git switch main
 git merge feature-branch  (Replace feature-branch with actual name of your feature branch)